 The Tram Depot

-The Depot is located within the Foulbridge workshop complex and includes accommodation for trams on four roads (1, 2 3 and 4) and for cars, buses and trolleybuses on roads 4 and 5.
+The Depot is located within the Foulbridge workshop complex and includes accommodation for our trams on four roads (1, 2 3 and 4).
 Road 3 is equipped with an inspection and service pit.
 Mechanical and Electrical workshops and Stores provide the facilities for routine maintenance, repairs, overhauls and complete restoration work, not only on the vehicles but also on the track, power supply and overhead line system.
 Although much of the work on the trams is carried out on site, some specialist work such as traction motor overhauls and wheel re-profiling is undertaken off site by local contractors.
 The Depot also houses the substation and telephone exchange.
-Future expansion includes construction of a dedicated bus depot, extension to the existing tram depot and creation of enhanced servicing facilities and a vehicle wash bay.

 The operating fleet usually consists of between four and six trams, with others in store or undergoing heavy maintenance.
 The fleet is now being put into an approximate 7-8 year cycle which sees their intensive maintenance followed by a body lift to allow the motors to be overhauled.
 There are two Edwardian replica buses based on the London B type (in Newcastle Corporation livery) and a Northern General Daimler.
-A 2007 built accessible bus provides wheelchair access.
-A 1932 Leyland Cub is presently being restored to carry additional wheelchairs, and this will be followed by a further Leyland Cub in 2017.
+A 2007 built bus and adapted 1932 Leyland Cub provides wheelchair access.
 At present there is one working trolleybus, Newcastle 501, but this will be supplemented once the development of the trolleybus route begins from 2016.
 An Armstrong Whitworth replica car is also available as a limousine, and a supporting fleet of cars and vans dating from the 1920s to early 1960s can also be seen at work around the Museum.